Savory Black Bean Salad is a recipe I learned to make on an educational trip to Mexico.

 But, that was okay.
 After all, I was there to master the language and learn more about the culture.
 When all was said and done, we shared a good laugh over it.

-Nothing Goes to Waste in A True Mexican Kitchen
+Nothing Goes to Waste in a True Mexican Kitchen

 Another interesting fact that I learned from Linda was that nothing is wasted in a Mexican kitchen.
 Ever!

 Most Mexicans live simply and without pretense.
 They take nothing for granted and practiced zero-waste living before it was a trend.
+They harvest herbs and plants from their yard and garden, and know to use things like avocado leaves for flavoring dishes.

-So, Linda made this bean salad, ensalada de frijoles in Spanish, several days a week.
+So, Linda made this bean salad — ensalada de frijoles in Spanish — several days a week.
 While the salad was dressed the same and the black beans were a constant, the other ingredients changed.

 Why?
 Because making this salad allowed her to utilize every single vegetable and discard nothing.
-Also, this simple method cut down on her weekly grocery expenses because she purchased the main ingredients in bulk sizes.
+Also, this simple method cut down on her weekly grocery expenses because she purchases the main ingredients in bulk sizes.

 All in all, I’d say Linda is a pretty smart lady as well as a fantastic cook!